filipknapik/training_ai/README.md

 ### Running Your First Exercise

 1.  **Load the API key into your terminal session**
     In your terminal, within the `aiworkshop` folder (and with the virtual environment activated), run:
     ```sh
     source envvars.sh
     ```

 2.  **Initialize `gcloud`**
     Authorize `gcloud` to access your project.
 Run:
     ```sh
     gcloud init
     ```
     Reinitialize with the GCP project ID you selected in Installation Step 8.
 Choose your corporate account when prompted.
 You can skip setting up a default Compute Engine zone if asked.

 3.  **Set default project for quota and billing**
     Set your project for application default credentials, which is used for quota checks and billing by some client libraries:
     ```sh
     gcloud auth application-default set-quota-project YOUR_PROJECT_ID
     ```
     Replace `YOUR_PROJECT_ID` with your actual GCP Project ID.

-4.  **Authenticate `gcloud` for application default credentials** Authenticate using this command:
+4.  **Authenticate `gcloud` for application default credentials**
+    Authenticate using this command:
     ```sh
     gcloud auth application-default login
     ```

-5.  **Run the first exercise**
+5.  **Run the first exercise - hardcoded question**
+    The first exercise will run a simple program that answers a question of "the capital of France".
     Execute the first Python script:
     ```sh
     python exercise1.py
     ```

+    Now, open exercise1.py file and read it carefully.
+Ensure you understand every part of it, in case of question - ask!

+6.  **Run the second exercise - our first chat**
+    The second exercise improves the program a bit and allows it to answer any question provided by a user. ".
+    Execute the first Python script:
+    ```sh
+    python exercise1.py
+    ```

+    Now, open exercise2.py file and again ensure you understand it.

 ## SESSION 2: Advanced Development Kit (ADK)

 1.  **Install the Advanced Development Kit (ADK)**
     To use the ADK, you'll need to add it to your Python dependencies.

     a.  **Update `requirements.txt`:**
         Open your `requirements.txt` file in the `aiworkshop` folder and add the following line:
         ```text
         google-adk
         ```